kjolley/BIGSdb/Upgrading_README.txt

 Important notes about upgrading
 -------------------------------

 Version 1.1:  Offline job manager - set up new user account and cron job.
 Version 1.2:  Change of isolate database structure.
 New package 'exonerate'
               required.
 Version 1.3:  Change of isolate and seqdef database structures.
 Ensure
               jstree.js is upgraded.
 Version 1.4:  Change of isolate, seqdef, and job database structures.
 Version 1.5:  Change of isolate and seqdef database structures.
 Version 1.6:  Change of isolate and seqdef database structures.
 Version 1.7:  Change of isolate, seqdef, and job database structures.
 Version 1.8:  Change of isolate database structures.
 Version 1.9:  Change of isolate database structures.
+Version 1.10: Change of isolate and seqdef database structures.

 Details can be found below.